kip-dk/angular-xrm-webresource/README.md

 System.ServiceModel
 ```

-Mainly to parse the configuration for uploading the resources to the Dynamic 365 WebResource.
+Mainly to parse the configuration file for uploading the resources to the Dynamics 365.

 #### How does it work

 Let me first explain how it works.
 In the angular folder (demo) i have place a simple json file named xrm.deploy.json.
-This file have all the connection details for uploading files to Dynamic 365
+This file have all the connection details for uploading files to Dynamics 365

 Deploy\Demo\xrm.deploy.json